The 3 Best 40-42-43 Inch TVs of 2026

 Although most manufacturers and buyers focus on larger TVs, there is still considerable interest in smaller models for those seeking the best 40-inch smart TV.
-There are fewer options in this size compared to the larger ones, but some premium models and budget-friendly TVs are still available.
-It's easier to look for the best 42-inch or the best 43-inch smart TV than for the best 40-inch TVs, as the former are much more common, so you'll have more choices if you can fit a 42- or 43-inch model in your space.
+There are fewer options in this size range than there used to be, but some premium models and budget-friendly TVs are still available.
+However, 40-inch TVs are nearly non-existent, so you're best off looking at 42-inch and 43-inch models.
 Regardless of its size, you'll still want a TV that can combat glare in a well-lit room, offers nice and vibrant colors, and features modern gaming capabilities if you're looking for a TV to pair with your console or PC.
 Our meticulous testing process helps us figure out which TVs fit these criteria.

 Below are our recommendations for the best TVs available in 42- and 43-inch sizes.
-Unfortunately, you won't find the best 40-inch TV in this article, since 40-inch models are exceedingly rare.
+Unfortunately, you won't find the best 40-inch TV in this article, since 40-inch models have become exceedingly rare.
 You can also check out our picks for the best 32-inch TVs if you need something smaller, the best 48-50-inch TVs if you need something a bit bigger, and the best PC monitor TVs.
 If you're really pressed for space, perhaps consider buying a projector instead; look up the best home projectors and best projectors for inspiration.
 If you'd like us to review a certain TV, you can vote on which models you want us to buy and test.
-To learn more about the current TV landscape, check out our 2025 TV lineup page.
+To learn more about this year's TV landscape, check out our 2026 TV lineup page.

-It runs the Fire TV OS, which has a plethora of streaming apps for you to download, so you have the option to get rid of your external streaming device and save some space.
+It runs the Fire TV OS, which has a plethora of streaming apps for you to download, so you can get rid of your external streaming device and save some space.
 It doesn't have many gaming features, but you can still play in 4k @ 60Hz with VRR.
-Pixel response times are on the slower side, resulting in visible motion blur during gaming, but it's not as pronounced as in many other budget models.
-Like most LED models, its viewing angle is narrow, so the image doesn't look its best when viewed from the sides of the screen.
-The TV is unremarkable overall, but it outperforms other similar models, making it a good option if you just need something affordable.
+Pixel response times are on the slower side, resulting in visible motion blur in sports and games, but motion looks smoother than many other cheap models.
+Like most LED models, its viewing angle is narrow, so the image is degraded when viewed from the sides of the screen.
+The TV is unremarkable overall, but it outperforms other similar models, making it a good option if you just need something cheap.

 Notable Mentions

-The 42-inch Samsung S90F OLED is a comparable alternative to the LG OLED42C5PUA, offering most of the same features.
-Unfortunately, the 42-inch model utilizes a traditional WOLED panel instead of the QD-OLED panel found in the larger sizes, which results in a lack of color vibrancy compared to the larger sizes.
-Therefore, the C5 is preferable since it supports Dolby Vision and offers improved overall image processing.
+The 42-inch Samsung S90F OLED is an alternative to the LG OLED42C5PUA.
+Unfortunately, the 42-inch Samsung utilizes a WOLED panel instead of the QD-OLED panel found in the larger sizes, so it doesn't have a color advantage over the LG.
+Therefore, the LG is better since it offers Dolby Vision and superior image processing.

 The 43-inch Sony BRAVIA 3 is an alternative to the Hisense 43QD6QF.
 The Sony is a bit brighter, has better image processing, and a much wider viewing angle.
 However, it's significantly more expensive and has very poor contrast, making the Hisense the better option for most usages.